-Security lighting systems for home and business can play a significant role in making and keeping your property and premises safe.
+Security lighting systems for homes and businesses can play a significant role in making and keeping your property and premises safe.

-Although it is no substitute for a comprehensive security alarm solution, external lighting at strategic points on your property can be both an effective deterrent to criminals and can also enhance other fitted safety measures such a burglar alarm network.
+Although it is no substitute for a comprehensive security alarm solution, external lighting at strategic points on your property can effectively deter criminals and enhance other fitted safety measures, such as a burglar alarm network.

-Crown Securities UK can install external lighting networks to maximise protection of your property, especially in vulnerable spots around the home such as sheds and gardens and on our business premises in places such as car parks and outdoor compounds.
+Crown Securities UK can install external lighting networks to maximise the protection of your property, especially in vulnerable spots around the home, such as sheds and gardens and on our business premises in places such as car parks and outdoor compounds.

-Good security lighting systems can give you reassurance as well as providing extra safety in all sorts of environments.
+Sound security lighting systems can reassure you and provide extra safety in all environments.

 Domestic and commercial external lighting solutions can be highly effective in deterring illegal entry into the premises by illuminating dark corners and, when linked to a configured response alarm system, add enhanced security to a property.
 Several external lighting solutions may suit your needs.
 They range from dusk to dawn lighting to timer switch systems and motion or heat sensor detectors.